srnichols/StampsPattern/docs/DOCS.md

 ## 🔣 Symbols & Conventions

-- External links to Microsoft Learn and other sites are formatted to open in a new tab/window using HTML anchors with target="_blank".
+- External links to Microsoft Learn and other sites: we use HTML anchors with target="_blank" and rel="noopener", plus a small visual cue ↗.
 Some viewers (GitHub, VS Code preview) may ignore target.
 Tip: use Ctrl+Click (Windows/Linux) or Cmd+Click (macOS) to open in a new tab.
 - When JSON examples include comments, we use jsonc code fences.
 - Use the standard Mermaid template in docs/mermaid-template.md for consistent theming.